Grizzly 399, cubs, leave Grand Teton

 “Give these bears space, give the wildlife space, give the people on the ground space,” Thompson said.
 “Don’t put yourself in a position that’s going to be bad for you or bears.”

 To confirm 399’s location, Barnum cited data Thursday from the radio collars placed on two of the cubs last season.
-There’s a lag in that information — Barnum referenced data from the day prior — so it’s not clear where, exactly, 399 was at press time Thursday.
+There’s a lag in that information — Barnum referenced data from the day prior — so it’s not clear where, exactly, 399 as of Thursday.
 But Barnum said the bears made their way out of the park along the Snake River bottom.

-Grizzly photographer and advocate Tom Mangelsen said he had spotted them Wednesday evening east of Teton Village and had heard reports they had been spotted farther north Thursday.

 (0) comments